cocoanlab/falsepositiveneuroimaging/README.md

-## Data and code sharing for Hong et al., in press
+## Data and code sharing for Hong et al.

 This github repository is for sharing the data and the codes (Matlab and R) that are used in the following paper.